Operation Tidal Wave: Mission plan

 The Ninth Air Force (98th and 376th Bombardment Groups) was responsible for the overall conduct of the raid.
-To reach the necessary number of bombers, the partially formed Eighth Air Force from England provided three additional bomb groups (44th, 93rd, and 389th).
+To reach the necessary number of bombers, the partially formed Eighth Air Force from England provided three additional bomb groups (44th, 93rd, and the new and inexperienced 389th).
 Due to the distance involved, all the bombers employed were B-24 Liberators.

-A formation of B-24s in Libya on 20 July 1943.
+B-24s taking off from Benghazi, Libya on 20 July 1943.